 Whether you are an individual dog owner or a professional breeder, animal osteopathy can provide assistance and relief for the animal through specific manual manipulations.
 So what is canine osteopathy?
 Who can practice it and under what circumstances would one consult a canine osteopath?
 Here we answer such questions.

-A canine osteopath is a practitioner who has undergone a training course in animal osteopathy.
+A canine osteopath is a practitioner with a degree who has undergone a training course in animal osteopathy.
 This alternative manual medicine can be for curative, preventative or complementary use.
 By observing and palpating the painful area in the dog, a canine osteopathy can diagnose the somatic dysfunction or injury.
 Depending on the diagnosis, the practitioner uses light manipulation to allow the animal to regain good mobility.
 The tension that’s causing the discomfort or pain is released.
 A canine osteopath uses their hands to relieve and treat health problems affecting joints, muscles or organs.

 The animal osteopathy profession is currently booming and there are many job prospects on offer as an increasing number of dog owners and breeders are turning to this alternative medicine.
 There are many reasons why dog owners may want to consult a canine osteopath.
 Canine osteopathy can be useful in the following cases: